 - If your kid likes multiple sports, encourage him or her to play soccer, basketball, or some other running sport at first instead of baseball.
 Players who excel at one of these less expensive sports will naturally get better physical conditioning and have no problem switching to baseball at the age of 10 or 11 (though it will take a year or two to catch up).

 - If baseball is the only team sport your kid likes, than by all means get him started at an early age.
 But try to be sure other physical activity happens as well, whether it’s neighborhood play, riding a bike, playing other sports during recess, etc. Balanced physical development requires more than baseball.
+If your kid is serious about baseball but still not doing any other sports by the age of 10, it’s a good idea to get him or her started with a formal strength and conditioning program suitable for younger ages.

 - Above all—don’t get caught up in the travel ball hype.
 You will hear things like, “Virtually all players making the high school team played travel ball before making the team.”
 That then drives people to think they must get slotted into the system as early as possible, sometimes enrolling kids into travel ball as early as the age of 6.
 This is silly.
 It is true that starting at the age of 12 or so, there are some advantages to joining high quality travel ball organizations in order to prepare for high school.
 But any earlier than that, all that really matters to a budding athlete is to exercise and develop his or her body in a wide variety of ways, many hours per week.
 Anyone with athletic talent, and a work ethic to match, will not be hindered by lack of travel ball experience before the age of 12.
 In some ways they may be advantaged, because hyperspecialization can lead to imbalanced physical development and in many cases career-ending injuries before the age of 18.
 In fact, some people go so far as to say that hyperspecialization is ruining youth sports.